Pycord-Development/pycord-next/REWRITE_OVERVIEW.md

 ## Generalized Commands

-In while, commands have been restructured into one system to allow the easy creation of new ones.
+In v3, commands have been restructured into one system to allow the easy creation of new ones.